1itvinka/anastasiya.dev/content/blog/comments/index.md

 **1. Comments to make up for bad code**

 It happens when we write some code and we know it's confusing.
-It's better to spend time cleaning the mess than to write comments that explain it.
+But it's better to spend time cleaning the mess than to write comments that explain it.

 **2. Comments that rephrase what is already expressed in the code**